 Update: This piece is outdated.
-We published 5 Year US Escape Room Industry Report on August 8, 2019.
+We published US Escape Room Industry Report – 2020 Year End Update on February 26, 2021.

 We are looking at a maturing escape room industry.

 There are more than 2,300 escape room facilities in the the United States.

 We’ve been tracking the growth of the escape room industry since 2014.

 After four years, growth continues, but not quite as rapidly.
 As the market matures, a few trends have started to emerge.

 At the end of 2014, there were approximately 2 dozen escape room facilities in the United States.

 The growth rate peaked in Q3 of 2016.
 Since then the facility growth has been steady but less vigorous.